rmusser01/Infosec_Reference/Draft/Courses & Training -.md

 *	Linking object files together to create a well-formed binary.
 *	Detailed descriptions of the high level similarities and low level differences between the Windows PE and Linux ELF binary formats.
 (NOTE: we didn't get to this in the class where the video was recorded, but the materials are in the slides)
 *	How an OS loads a binary into memory and links it on the fly before executing it.
-*Along the way we discuss the relevance of security at different stages of a binaryís life, from the tricks that can be played by a malicious compiler, to how viruses really work, to the way which malware ìpackersî duplicate OS process execution functionality, to the benefit of a security-enhanced OS loader which implements address space layout randomization (ASLR).
+*Along the way we discuss the relevance of security at different stages of a binary‚Äôs life, from the tricks that can be played by a malicious compiler, to how viruses really work, to the way which malware ‚Äúpackers‚Äù duplicate OS process execution functionality, to the benefit of a security-enhanced OS loader which implements address space layout randomization (ASLR).

 [Introduction to Reverse Engineering Software - Dartmouth](http://althing.cs.dartmouth.edu/local/www.acm.uiuc.edu/sigmil/RevEng/)